cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

 All legal entries are documented in :cylc:conf:`flow.cylc`.

-If the :cylc:conf:`flow.cylc` file uses include-files ``cylc view`` will show an inlined copy of the suite with correct line numbers (you can also edit suites in a temporarily inlined state with ``cylc edit --inline``).
+If the :cylc:conf:`flow.cylc` file uses include-files ``cylc view`` will show an inlined copy of the workflow with correct line numbers (you can also edit workflows in a temporarily inlined state with ``cylc edit --inline``).